Brig

 A brig is a type of sailing vessel defined by its rig: two masts which are both square-rigged.
 Brigs originated in the second half of the 18th century and were a common type of smaller merchant vessel or warship from then until the latter part of the 19th century.
 In commercial use, they were gradually replaced by fore-and-aft rigged vessels such as schooners, as owners sought to reduce crew costs by having rigs that could be handled by fewer men.
 In Royal Navy use, brigs were retained for training use when the battle fleets consisted almost entirely of iron-hulled steamships.

-Brigs were prominent in the coasting coal trade of British waters.
+Brigs were prominent in the coastal coal trade of British waters.
 4,395 voyages to London with coal were recorded in 1795.
 With an average of eight or nine trips per year for one vessel, that is a fleet of over 500 colliers trading to London alone.
-Other ports and coastal communities were also be served by colliers trading to Britain's coal ports.
+Other ports and coastal communities were also served by colliers trading to Britain's coal ports.
 In the first half of the 19th century, the vast majority were rigged as brigs, and that rig was retained for longer in the northeast of England.

 Rigging

 In sailing, a full-rigged brig is a vessel with two square rigged masts (fore and main).
 The main mast of a brig is the aft one.
-To improve maneuverability, the mainmast carries a small (gaff rigged) fore-and-aft sail.
+To improve maneuverability, the mainmast carries a (gaff rigged) fore-and-aft sail.

 Brig sails are named after the masts to which they are attached: the mainsail; above that the main topsail; above that the main topgallant sail; and occasionally a very small sail, called the royal, is above that.
 Behind the main sail there is a small fore-and-aft sail called the spanker or boom mainsail (it is somewhat similar to the main sail of a schooner).
 On the foremast is a similar sail, called the trysail.
 Attached to the respective yards of square-rigged ships are smaller spars, which can be extended, thus lengthening the yard, thus receiving an additional sailing wing on each side.
 These are called studding sails, and are used with fair and light wind only.
 The wings are named after the sails to which they are fastened, i.e. the main studding sails, main top studding sails, and the main top gallant studding sails, etc.

-The brig's foremast is smaller than the main mast.
+A brig's foremast is smaller than the main mast.
 The fore mast holds a fore sail, fore top sail, fore top gallant sail, and fore royal.
 Between the fore mast and the bowsprit are the fore staysail, jib, and flying jib.
-All the yards are manipulated by a complicated arrangement of cordage named the running rigging.
+All the yards are manipulated by a complicated arrangement of cordage named the "running rigging".
 This is opposed to the standing rigging which is fixed, and keeps mast and other objects rigid.